Battle of the Mediterranean: Battle of Cape Matapan

-Crete
+Fall of Crete

 The effort to prevent German troops from reaching Crete by sea, and subsequently the partial evacuation of Allied land forces after their defeat by German paratroops in the Battle of Crete during May 1941, cost the Allied navies a number of ships.
 Attacks by German planes, mainly Junkers Ju 87s and Ju 88s, sank eight British warships: two light cruisers (HMS Gloucester and Fiji) and six destroyers (HMS Kelly, HMS Greyhound, HMS Kashmir, HMS Hereward, HMS Imperial and HMS Juno).
 Seven other ships were damaged, including the battleships HMS Warspite and Valiant and the light cruiser Orion.
 Nearly 2,000 British sailors died.

 It was a significant victory for the Luftwaffe, as it proved that the Royal Navy could not operate in waters where the German Air Force had air supremacy without suffering severe losses.
 In the end, however, this had little strategic meaning, since the attention of the German Army was directed toward Russia (in Operation Barbarossa) a few weeks later, and the Mediterranean was to play only a secondary role in German war planning over the following years.
 The action did, however, extend the Axis reach into the eastern Mediterranean, and prolong the threat to Allied convoys.

 Two attempts were carried out to transport German troops by sea in caïques, but both of them were disrupted by Royal Navy intervention.
 The tiny Italian naval escorts, however, managed to save most of the vessels.
 Eventually, the Italians landed a force of their own near Sitia on 28 May, when the Allied withdrawal was already ongoing.

 During the evacuation, Cunningham was determined that the "Navy must not let the Army down."
 When army generals stated their fears that he would lose too many ships, Cunningham said that "It takes three years to build a ship, it takes three centuries to build a tradition."
 Despite advance warning through Ultra intercepts, the Battle of Crete resulted in a decisive defeat for the Allies.
 The invasion took a fearful toll of the German paratroops, who were dropped without their major weapons, which were delivered separately in containers.
 So heavy were the losses that General Kurt Student, who commanded the German invasion, would later say, referring to the German decision not to use parachutists in any future invasion attempts:

 "Crete was the grave of the German parachutists."